openstack/openstack-manuals/doc/admin-guide/source/ts-cinder-config.rst

 Solution
 --------

-In order to ensure nodes are restored to their original :term:`IQN`, the iSCSI target information needs to be stored in a file on creation that can be queried in case of restart of the ``tgt daemon``.
+In order to ensure nodes are restored to their original IQN, the iSCSI target information needs to be stored in a file on creation that can be queried in case of restart of the ``tgt daemon``.
 While the installer should handle all this, it can go wrong.